netdata/learn/docs/cloud/visualize/nodes.md

 system, some essential information about the node, followed by columns of user-defined key metrics represented in real-time charts.

-You can also use the [Overview](/docs/cloud/visualize/overview) for monitoring an infrastructure in real time using composite charts and Netdata's familiar dashboard UI.
+Use the [Overview](/docs/cloud/visualize/overview) for monitoring an infrastructure in real time using composite charts and Netdata's familiar dashboard UI.

 Check the [War Room docs](/docs/cloud/war-rooms) for details on the utility bar, which contains the [node